 Prior to Euro-American colonization, oaks made up over 60% of the region's canopy.
 Now, they only make up 6.5% of municipal plantings.
 Increasing the use of oaks in municipal areas could make more resilient forests, improve habitat for wildlife, and restore the region's natural history.

-Auburn Gresham had forests in the pre-settlement era, but they have mostly been destroyed (Fig. 12).
-It is imperative to protect the remaining forests.
+Clearing was mostly prairie in the pre-settlement era, but there are remnant forests around it (Fig. 12).

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.